 Henry VIII took over the college, renaming it King Henry VIII's College.

-In 1546 it was refounded as Christ Church College with its church becoming the cathedral for the new diocese of Oxford.
+In 1546 it was refounded as Christ Church with its church becoming the cathedral for the new diocese of Oxford.

 Thirteen of the college's students have gone on to become British Prime Minister.